cloudevents/spec/extensions/distributed-tracing.md

 [Distributed Tracing](https://w3c.github.io/trace-context/) so that distributed systems can include traces that span an event-driven system.
-This extensions is meant to contain historical data of the parent trace, in order to diagnose eventual failures of the systems through tracing platforms like Prometheus.
+This extensions is meant to contain historical data of the parent trace, in order to diagnose eventual failures of the systems through tracing platforms like Jaeger, Zipkin, etc.

 ## Attributes